Last updated on January 2nd, 2019 at 08:40 am

 - Do you ever wonder how restaurants cook massive amounts of bacon perfectly every time?

-Although both methods work well to produce crispy bacon, placing the bacon directly on the baking sheet is the way to go.
+Although both methods work well and produce crispy bacon, method 1 (placing the bacon directly on the baking sheet) is my preferred method.
 Here is why:

 - Although the bacon cooks in its own fat, this method doesn’t produce greasier bacon.
 You can read more about that here